 Propagating Ponytail Palm Pups

 Spring is the best time to divide ponytail palm shoots.
 Carefully excavate around the base of the parent plant to expose the base of the pups.
 Use a clean, sharp knife and cut the pup away from the adult plant.
-Pups that are 4 inches tall are usually forming a root base and make the best starts.
+Pups that are 4 inches (10 cm.) tall are usually forming a root base and make the best starts.

 Use a nearly soilless medium, such as a cactus mix or sand-based potting soil.
-Place the rooted end of the pup in moistened medium in a well-draining container.
+Place the rooted end of the pup in a moistened medium in a well-draining container.
 Cover the container with a plastic bag lightly secured around the edges of the pot.
 Place the container in a warm room in moderate light.
 Every few days, uncover the pot and mist the surface of the soil.

 Ponytail Palm Care For Newly Potted Pups